itsbio/gamepot-docs/en/gamepot_unity.md

 // true: Applies Do not show for 24 hours
 // false: Forced exposure, regardless of Do not show for 24 hours

+GamePot.showEvent(string Type)

+// Type: only show the relevant image set in Dashboard Notice >> Classification
 ```

 Response: